 Join a Gulf of Orosei boat tour

-Another great experience thing to do in Dorgali is a boat tour to visit the many small coves in the Gulf of Orosei, most of which can only be reached by boat or on a long hike.
+One of the best things to do in Dorgali is a boat tour to visit the many small coves in the Gulf of Orosei.
+You can only get to most of them by boat or on a long hike.

 There are several cruises, of various sizes, that leave from Cala Gonone every day.
 You can book your tour via the many companies in Cala Gonone, or you can even rent your own dinghy and explore the sea on your own!